 Cho et al., 2014 have used t-SNE in their natural language processing projects as it allows for an easy examination of the similarity among words and phrases.
 Mnih and colleagues (2015) have used t-SNE to examine how neural networks were playing video games.

 On a final note, while acknowledging its potential, this blog warns for the inaccuracies in t-SNE due to the aesthetical adjustments it often seems to make.
 They have some lovely interactive visualizations to back up their claim.
 They conclude that it’s incredible flexibility allows t-SNE to find structure where other methods cannot.
-Unfortunately, this makes it tricky to interpret t-SNE results as the algorithm makes all sorts of untransparent adjustments to tidy visualizations.
-However, this should scare users as it’s possible to develop an intuition for what’s going on.
+Unfortunately, this makes it tricky to interpret t-SNE results as the algorithm makes all sorts of untransparent adjustments to tidy its visualizations and make the complex information fit on just 2-3 dimensions.